 - Exclude coursework and keep it simple with your major and graduation year.

 PROFESSIONAL EXPERIENCE - THIS IS THE MOST IMPORTANT PIECE!

-- Make sure you bold and enlarge the font so the company name, your title, and your employment history are highlighted.
+- Make sure you font-bold and enlarge the font so the company name, your title, and your employment history are highlighted.

 - Outline what each role entailed.
 Anticipate the recruiter wanting to know your day-to-day responsibilities, team size and structure, and reason for leaving (including if it was due to external factors, like lay-offs due to COVID-19).

 - Keep this closer to the bottom and highlight relevant volunteering opportunities first.